yrahul3910/pysh/pysh/README.md

 * Inside formatted expressions, single quotes are not permitted.
 Use double quotes instead.
 * pysh extends the `list` class to add a `map` function that works similarly to the JavaScript `Array.map`.
 It takes a lambda as input, applies it to each element, and then returns the final list.

+## Global variables

+When you use the template syntax to run a process via `pysh`, it exposes two variables after the process has run: `EXIT_CODE` and `STDERR`. `EXIT_CODE` is the exit code of the process, and `STDERR` is the standard error output of the process.
+Note that calling a process via the template syntax is synchronous.

 ## Compiling

 ### Requirements